tdstein/personal-blog/_posts/2019-07-02-how-to-build-a-simple-personal-website.md

 1. Add your site.
 1. Choose a free plan.
 1. Follow the instructions to change your nameserver on Gandi.net to Cloudflare: Domain > Nameserver
+1. Enable "Always Use HTTPS": Crypto > Always Use HTTPS

+Once configured your domain will automatically be redirected over `https`.

 At this point, your DNS will transfer to Cloudflare.

-Once configured your domain will automatically be redirected over `https`.

 ### Wait